Birth Justice for Black Women

 Informed decision making leads to better outcomes

-Black woman have the right to make the decisions that best suit the needs of themselves and their families.
+Black women have the right to make the decisions that best suit the needs of themselves and their families.
 Providing evidence based resources, choices, and education that is culturally appropriate helps families make more educated decisions about their health care.

 For the community by the community